 3.6.
-Summary of Selections
+Summary of Selections - Information to Member States

-For each BC, the Commission will inform all MS NCP's of the outcome of the selection, once the selection process is completed.
+Under IPA, the Commission informs on a quarterly basis all MS NCP of the outcome of the selections.
+Under ENPI, the Contracting Authority informs all MS NCP of the outcome of each selection, once the selection process is completed.